matmu/MouseFM-Backend/README.md

 # MouseFM-Backend
 This repository contains the backend of the MouseFM tool including the scripts of the etl process and the webserver.
-The MouseFM client is available as an R package ... at or at Bioconductor.
+The MouseFM client is available as an R package on Github (https://github.com/matmu/MouseFM) or on Bioconductor (https://bioconductor.org/packages/devel/bioc/html/MouseFM.html).

 ## Extraction, Translation, Loading